Rajya Sabha: Elected members

+Nominated members

-In addition, twelve members are nominated by the president of India having special knowledge in various areas like arts and science.
+Based on the qualifications, twelve members are nominated by the President of India who have special knowledge in various areas like arts and science.
 However, they are not entitled to vote in presidential elections as per Article 55 of the Constitution.

 Limitations

-The Constitution of India places some restrictions on the Rajya Sabha, and the Lok Sabha (the lower house, House of People) is more powerful in certain areas.
+The Constitution of India places some restrictions on the Rajya Sabha, and the Lok Sabha (the lower house, House of the People) is more powerful in certain areas.

 Money bills

 The definition of a money bill is given in Article 110 of the Constitution of India.
 A money bill can be introduced only in the Lok Sabha by a minister and only on the recommendation of the president of India.
-When the Lok Sabha passes a money bill then the Lok Sabha sends the money bill to the Rajya Sabha for 14 days during which it can make recommendations.
-Even if the Rajya Sabha fails to return the money bill in 14 days to the Lok Sabha, that bill is deemed to have passed by both houses.
+After the Lok Sabha passes a money bill, it sends the bill to the Rajya Sabha for 14 days, during which it can make recommendations.
+If the Rajya Sabha fails to return the bill in 14 days to the Lok Sabha, the bill is deemed to have passed both houses.
 Also, if the Lok Sabha rejects any (or all) of the amendments proposed by the Rajya Sabha, the bill is deemed to have been passed by both houses of Parliament in the form the Lok Sabha finally passes it.
-Hence, the Rajya Sabha can only give recommendations for a money bill, but the Rajya Sabha cannot amend a money bill.
-This is to ensure that the Rajya Sabha must not add any non-money matters to the money bill.
+Hence, the Rajya Sabha can only give recommendations for a money bill, and cannot amend it.
+This is to ensure that the Rajya Sabha does not add any non-money matters to the bill.
 There is no joint sitting of both the houses for money bills, because all final decisions are taken by the Lok Sabha.